 This is especially important in the event your ex-spouse did not legally document his or her guardianship wishes upon passing, as your wishes would then be given priority over, say, an unwilling step-parent (just think back to the Cinderella story for a chilling example of this).

 In addition, you also should consider having an emergency plan in place in case catastrophe should ever strike while your children are in your care.
-You can read more about such emergency planning here.

 Finally, if you are a single parent and have concerns not only about guardianship, but also concerning your ex-spouse handling any assets you would leave to your children if you passed away first, I encourage you to meet with a Cary wills lawyer right away so you can ensure such funds would managed by the person you select and are used only for your children’s care.